-Food:
+• Food:

 - All the breakfasts are covered by the program.
 We've paid for them.
-So please get up early and give yourself enough time to have your breakfast before we leave the hotel. - When we eat together off campus during the day, the program will pay for the cost of the meals. - We will have a welcome dinner and a farewell dinner together, and several meals together (e.g. to eat Peking duck) during the trip.
+So please get up early and give yourself enough time to have your breakfast before we leave the hotel. - We will have a welcome dinner and a farewell dinner together, and a number of meals together during the trip.
 The program pays for the cost of these meals. - Except for these meals, you will need to take care of your own lunch and dinner.
-There are plenty of dining places inside and around the hotel.
+There are plenty of dining places inside and around the hotels.
 The cost for lunch and dinner is typically less than \$8 per person per meal at those places. - Chinese people eat using chopsticks rather than westernized utensils.
-If you don't know how to use chopsticks, I would first try to learn while there before bringing disposable utensils, but it is up to you.
-If you feel you are more comfortable using a fork and knife to eat, please remember to bring a box of them to China with you. - Tap water is not safe to drink in China.
-Bottled water can be purchased everywhere. - When ordering beverages, do not order it with ice, because ice will most likely be made using tap water.
+If you don't know how to use chopsticks, I would first try to learn while there before bringing disposable utensils, but it is up to you. - Tap water is not safe to drink in China.
+Bottled water can be purchased everywhere. - When ordering beverages, do not order it with ice (unless in well-known restaurant franchises, e.g. KFC, McDonald, etc.), because ice will most likely be made using tap water.

-Cash
+• Cash

-- The best and the most convenient way to get cash is to use ATM machine in the hotel.
-Most ATM cards we use here work in China. - Don't exchange money with strangers (fake money and illegal). - The exchange rate in airport is much lower (i.e. less RMB per dollar) than what the bank offers. - The hotel front desk also exchanges currency at a rate similar to the bank's, but you will need your passport and it takes a long time to do it.
+- The best and the most convenient way to get cash is to use ATM machines in the hotels.
+Most ATM cards we use here work in China. - Don't exchange money with strangers (fake money and illegal). - The exchange rate in airport is much lower (i.e. less RMB per dollar) than what the bank offers. - The hotel front desk may also exchange currency at a rate similar to or slightly lower than the bank's rate, but you will need your passport and it is a very time-consuming and complicated process. - Internet: - Hotels will have access to internet.
+The program pays for it.
+It is recommended that you bring your laptop computer with you.